greydevv/mango-compiler/README.md

 In the back end of the compiler, the code generation module takes control of the AST that the parser creates.
-This module's job is to convert the AST into an intermediate form between source code (human readable) and machine code (definitely not human readable), known as intermediate representation (IR).
+This module's job is to convert the AST into an intermediate form between source code (human-readable) and machine code (definitely not human-readable), known as Intermediate Representation (IR).
 For this, [LLVM-IR](https://llvm.org/docs/LangRef.html) is used as it is a very robust, flexible, and scalable IR generation API.